Enterprise Architecture Benefits

 It makes sense to organize and control working with the enterprise architecture in any organization.
 And this can be done at various levels of maturity.

-Compliant to Dragon1, at the first level of maturity, the organization recognizes there is an architecture (more architectures) present in the organization and that it pays of making it tangible and using it to guide change and innovation.
+Compliant to Dragon1, at the first level of maturity, the organization recognizes an architecture (more architectures) present in the organization.
+It pays off by making it tangible and using it to guide change and innovation.

-Several people are assigned the role of manager architecture (exactly 1) and architect (at least 1, preferably 3) and a first process of working with architecture is put in place that tells how to create and make use of enterprise architecture products and a basic enterprise architecture dossier is created and maintained containing the enterprise architecture products.
-Commonly the CIO is the owner of the Enterprise Architecture.
+Several people are assigned the role of manager architecture (exactly 1) and architect (at least 1, preferably 3).
+The first process of working with architecture is established, which tells how to create and use enterprise architecture products.
+A basic enterprise architecture dossier containing enterprise architecture products is created and maintained.
+Commonly, the CIO is the owner of the Enterprise Architecture.

 1. Maturity Level 1 EA products